 Founded by the wonderful couple Chris & Julia Tunstall, A Bar Above is easily one of the best resources out there for bartenders.
 Whilst their primary focus is on cocktails & mixology for bartenders and cocktail enthusiasts alike, there’s something for everyone here.
 From learning how to break into the industry to becoming a barback, to eventually managing/running your own bar, A Bar Above has got you covered.

-Imbibe Magazine has been described as the ultimate guide to drinks culture and since launching back in 2005, they’ve received numerous awards and accolades for their work.
-You’ll learn a lot about drinks from their magazine.
-But in my opinion, what really makes these guys stand out are their interviews with the masters’ of their craft (i.e. brewers, bartenders, distillers, authors, sommeliers, etc).
-And their guides to drinking in different destinations.
+Imbibe Magazine has been described as the ultimate guide to drinks culture.
+Since launching back in 2005, they’ve received numerous awards and accolades for their work.
+You’ll learn a lot about drinks from their magazine, but in my opinion, what really makes these guys stand out are their interviews with the masters’ of their craft (i.e. brewers, bartenders, distillers, authors, sommeliers, etc).
+Also, their guides to drinking in different destinations are amazing.

 Favorite Post: Jim Meehan on Cocktail Trends for the Next Decade

 Founded by Darcy O’Neil, Art of Drink covers the world of bartending, cocktails, and the industry in general from a bartender’s perspective.
-In other words, from Darcy’s perspective and he’s always got great advice for both beginners and seasoned experts alike.
 His articles give you a no BS look at our industry in general and not only are they entertaining to read, they’re practical and useful as well.

 Favorite Article: My First Shift as a Bartender